 - Partnership – two existing docs merge their practice to slow down, enjoy lower overhead and sustainable profitability

-- Associate Buy In – a full sale may not be possible but a well structured buy-in can still achieve goals.
+- Associate Buy In or Buy-Out – an immediate sale may not be possible but a clearly structured timed sale (buy-in or buy-out) can still achieve goals for both the owner and the associate.

 - Hybrid Partnership – for larger practices and/or for owners not ready to fully retire, this may be a great option to sell a portion of the practice and actually gain more for your total sale when all is said and done!